 Control of engine power/rpm is now handed back to the transmitter and controlled by the position of the throttle stick.
-Increase/decrease the throttle slowly, verifying that the engine accelerates/decelerates.
+Increase/decrease the throttle slowly, verifying that the engine accelerates/decelerates following the throttle command.
 Take special care around the engine intake; keep your hands at a safe distance along with any other objects as they can be easily ingested.